ArchTangent-study/leetcode/math_and_geometry/plus_one/README.md

 Digits = 999
         digit  answer  carry
 start                    1      always start with carry = 1
-step 1    9     0        1      digit is 9 -> append 0 to answer, set carry = 1
+step 1    9     0        1      digit is 9 -> append 0 to answer; set carry = 1
-step 2    9     00       1      digit is 9 -> append 0 to answer, set carry = 1
+step 2    9     00       1      digit is 9 -> append 0 to answer; set carry = 1
-step 3    9     000      1      digit is 9 -> append 0 to answer, set carry = 1
+step 3    9     000      1      digit is 9 -> append 0 to answer; set carry = 1
 step 4          0001     1      End of iteration and carry = 1 -> append 1 to answer
 result          1000     1      Reverse answer and return
 ```